mouseless/baked/unreleased.md

   key references for entities
   - A property named `Id` with `Baked.Business.Id` user type is required for a property to be configured as `Id`
-  - `Id` user type is mapped to `Guid` db type with autogenerate support
+  - `Id` user type can be mapped as `Guid`, `AutoIncrement` or `Assigned`
+- `TransientBindingCodingStyle` feature is now added which manages binding of transient and locatable transients, adding id or initializer parameters

 ## Breaking Changes